hydro-7/ML4Earth-Foundation-Models-for-Earth-Observation-2024/README.md

 ## Our approach to solve the problem :

-To solve the problem we did the following : Applied augmentations on the data, Divided the data into loaders, Used an Attention UNet architecture and Finally calculated the mean IoU score as a result.
+To solve the problem we did the following : Applied augmentations on the data, Divided the data into loaders, Used a variation of the Attention UNet architecture and Finally calculated the mean IoU score as a result.

 ### Data Augmentation
 To improve our results, we used several data augmentations using the Albumentations Library present in PyTorch.
 We used applied the following augmentations on 50% of the images and masks :